hyljp/hyljp.github.io/themes/hugo-universal-theme/README.md

 #### Recent posts

-The recent posts sections shows the four latest published blog posts, with their featured image and an optional summary.
+The recent posts sections shows the four latest published news posts, with their featured image and an optional summary.
 It defaults to show recent posts from all [main sections](https://gohugo.io/functions/where/#mainsections).
 This is either the section with the most posts or can be set explicitly in the configuration file (see linked docs).

 You can enable it in the configuration file.